Supusha1244/REACT-TO-DO-LIST/README.md

-# 📝 My To-Do List App
+# 📝 My To-Do List

 A modern and colorful React To-Do List application with task pinning, productivity tracking, and an elegant UI — built using **React** and **Tailwind CSS**.